 - CPSB-IPS-S-# of years-HA: This contract covers small appliances and software packages.
 (HA: For High Availability)

-Note: IPS High Availability contracts are not available for some products, such as Power-1 and IP series appliances; therefore, refer to the online Price List for assistance with determining the appropriate contract for your product.
+Note: Refer to the online Product Catalog for assistance with determining the appropriate contract for your product.

 Contracts are always associated with licenses or containers.
-Each contract, including the IPS Software Blade, must be attached to a Blade Container or, when using NGX licenses, to a valid gateway license.
+Each contract, including the IPS Software Blade, must be attached to a Blade Container or to a valid gateway license.

 When contracts are purchased, they appear in the relevant User Center account.

 When you click on a container, you will be able to see the contracts associated with it:

 For further information on managing IPS contracts in the User Center, refer to sk44245.

 The best way to view the complete license and contract coverage status is through SmartUpdate.